-All eating disorder referrals will be assessed for need and seen as appropriate.
+All eating disorder referrals will be triaged for appropriateness and offered specialist assessment if indicated.
 We can also provide a liaison service to referrers for advice and consultation.

-Assessments are conducted by a specialist and are reviewed by the team at a weekly assessment meeting.
+Assessments are conducted by an eating disorders specialist clinician and are reviewed by the team at a weekly assessment meeting.
 The assessment procedure includes:

 - Biopsychosocial assessment

 - Assessment of motivation and readiness for change